-If the process potentially can get many messages, you are advised to set the flag to off_heap.
-This because a garbage collection with many messages placed on the heap can become extremly expensive and the process can consume large amounts of memory.
+If the process potentially can get many messages in its queue, you are advised to set the flag to off_heap.
+This because a garbage collection with many messages placed on the heap can become extremely expensive and the process can consume large amounts of memory.
 Performance of the actual message passing is however generally better when not using flag off_heap.